mr-cal/snapcraft-bug-tracker/README.rst

 TODO
 ====

-☐ organize python modules

 ☐ refactor how data is pulled and processed

-☐ github workflows

-☐ craft library dependency tracker
+☐ add tracker for which versions of craft libraries each application is using

 Contributing
 ============